 Annie learns a new angle on her subject of specialty when the woman shares some highly personal information with her: she’s bleeding all over her dress because she had an abortion a few days ago.
 Annie takes it in stride.
 “I’m trying to decide how to tell her that the first two weeks are the hardest and that it really does get better after that.
 But then I hear the toilet flush.”
 They realize they both are at the same conference, with the same company.
 The woman introduces herself as Susan Graves, a high-level exec whose name Annie recognizes, and frets about the bloodstain on her clothes.
 Annie helpfully suggests they exchange dresses, so Susan can do her presentation, due to start in mere minutes, and Annie has time to go back to her room and change.
 Now there’s a great example of shit rolling downhill for ya.

 Is there any translation of this to the other side of the restroom wall?
 Would men do this sort of thing if one had, say, a semen stain on his pants from an inopportune erection?
 No idea.
-And despite her masculine name, Elliott Holt is a woman.
-Who, by the way, worked as an ad copywriter before she returned to Brooklyn College for her MFA.
+And Elliott Holt worked as an ad copywriter before she returned to Brooklyn College for her MFA.

 The story looks at the differences between these two women, and the similarities.
 Annie and Susan are clearly in different strata.
 And they clearly share some experiences.
 But there are limits to how much Fem Care can be exchanged between them as they focus on different elements in the situation.
 When Susan later shows up at Annie’s room to return her dress, those differences and limits come into clearer focus.